 Day 02: (6 Hours) Depart Port Moresby 0700am on Airlines PNG flight to Popondetta (30 minutes).
 If flying into Popondetta, we will then travel along the same road the Japanese Imperial Force used to reach Kokoda Village, crossing the infamous Kumusi River.
 For those that fly into Kokoda, we will walk across the airfield to Kokoda Village.
 There you will visit the war museum and walk on the cigar shaped battle-field that was Kokoda.

-We will be introduced to our expert guide and porter team, who we will spend the next 6 days with us.
+We will be introduced to our expert guide and local team, who we will spend the next 6 days with us.
 They will set up camp, carry our food, tents and safety equipment and ensure we have a safe and enjoyable trek.

 We will then head off towards Isurava Village, through plantations and via the beautiful Hoi village.
 The going is relatively easy except for a steep 45 minute trek up to Deniki.
 From Deniki its an undulating walk all the way to Isurava Village.
 Overnight Isurava Village (B,L,D)